-French drainage systems can relieve hydrostatic pressure and prevent water in your basement
+French drainage systems relieve hydrostatic pressure and prevent water from getting into your basement

 In Nassau, Suffolk and Queens, a basement or crawl space is installed in the ground where water is usually present in the soil.
 As it rains, gravity pulls the water flow downward into the ground.
 In other words, when this water comes in contact with water already in the ground, it will accumulate and start to rise in the ground, creating a saturated hydrostatic water pressure condition.
 This condition submerses a basement or crawl space in water.
 This always leads to higher humidity in basements but also frequently creates water leaks in basements and crawl spaces.
 However, to prevent this, we must release that pressure with a French drainage system.